haoboguo/AF2.Res.Flex/README.md

 K: a randomized protein.

-## Python code for un-pickle the data from AF2 models:
+## Python codes for un-pickle the data from AF2 models

 plddt.py: get the PLDDT scores for the best AF2 model